Swing Clamp And Other Workholding Devices

 Devices & Tools to Help Automate Manufacturing

-Pascal offers hydraulic and pneumatic workholding devices and solutions for various types of applications, including high-production machining, metal cutting, welding, milling machines and material handling applications.
-We offer a full line of solutions — from standard swing clamps, link clamps and work supports to fully automated sensing clamps, ID hole clamps, roller gear indexers, and pallet exchange clamps and locators.
-All of which you will find on Integrated on customized clamping fixtures to meet complex machining needs including prismatic workpieces.
+Pascal offers hydraulic and pneumatic workholding devices and solutions for various types of applications, including high-production, metal cutting, welding, milling machines and material handling applications.
+We offer automated clamping — from standard swing clamps, link clamps and work supports to sensing clamps, ID hole clamps, pallet clamps, locators, and roller gear indexers.
+All of which you will find integrated on customized clamping fixtures to meet complex machining needs including prismatic workpieces.

 Pascal Workholding for Production Machining

 Pascal’s approach to workholding allows for the use of smaller machines and the potential to add spindles into your facility.
-You can maximize your machine tool utilization through increased productivity and throughput while eliminating downtime and avoiding crashes — thanks to the integrated sensing options unique to Pascal.
+By combining Pascal’s MDF roller index table and Pascal’s expansion bottom clamps, the overall footprint size of the machining fixture is reduced, allowing the user to select a smaller machine table size than would be required when using traditional edge clamping.
 That is why Pascal workholding tools and equipment are utilized globally in leading manufacturing facilities.